mcharafeddinedev/mcharafeddinedev.github.io/work-history.md

   - Design and implement game levels with interactive mechanics.
   - Develop prototypes using C#, C++, and Unreal Engine Blueprints.
   - Create tutorial systems for player onboarding and mechanics reinforcement.
   - Manage documentation, task tracking, and structured workflows for small project teams.
+  - Published several Unreal Engine 5 games on itch.io, mostly collaborative team projects
-  - Published a Unity-based project on Steam using **Steamworks SDK**.
+  - Published a Unity-based C# project on Steam using **Steamworks SDK** and **SteamPipeGUI**.

 ## Leadership Positions